sylphlab/apex-coder/memory-bank/activeContext.md

     *   Updated `configLoader.ts` to use the new provider architecture.
     *   Modified `AiConfig` interface to use a credentials object for provider-specific settings.
     *   Updated related files (`extension.ts`, `panelManager.ts`, tests) to work with the new architecture.
+26. **Completed:** Provider-first architecture implemented.
+27. **Implemented (Frontend):** Migrated WebView UI state management (for configuration) from props/emits to Pinia (`configStore.ts`).
+Refactored `App.vue`, `SetupView.vue`, and `ChatView.vue` to use the store.
+This resolves the provider selection issue reported by the user.
-26. **Next Step:** Refine secure API key handling.
+28. **Next Step:** Refine secure API key handling.
 Analyze `extension.ts` for current logic and plan improvements (e.g., prompt on activation if key missing for required provider).

 **Decisions Made:**
 - Project Name: Apex Coder